 End your day catching the Sorrentinian sunset while eating gnocchi alla Sorrentina at Circolo dei Forestieri on the Terrazza delle Sirene.

 Where to Stay in Sorrento

-Magi House Relais – If you’re after a luxury hotel in Sorrento, then this is a great choice.
-Located within a stone’s throw from the beach and situated in a beautiful, 18th-Century building, they have a number of plush rooms available to choose from.
+Magi House Relais – This luxury hotel is located within a stone’s throw from the beach and situated in a beautiful, 18th-Century building, they have a number of plush rooms available to choose from.
 There are also plenty of other great amenities to ensure you want for nothing while in Sorrento.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Sorrento hotels!